KatrienColson/GNK-Easley-1.17/1.main-course/4.back-end/1.php/6.recap/README.md

     - If not:
         - Display wrong password message
         - Let user retype password (for up to three times)
+        - If they fail three times in a row, lock sudo commands for 5 minutes (also give feedback about it being locked if the user tries to use them)
     - If yes:
         - Execute command
+        - Put sudo in an unlocked state for 5 minutes (a.k.a. you don't need password to sudo for 5 minutes)

 [Go back](../)